duynguyenhoang/react-progress-2/README.md

 ## Usage

+Accepted props:

+`refreshTimeout`: In milisecond
+`className`: Your custom class name

 Include `react-progress-2/main.css` to your project.
 With [SystemJS CSS plugin](https://github.com/systemjs/plugin-css) you simply need to write this line:
 ```js
 import "react-progress-2/main.css!"